ZayManor/helpers/github_templates/README.md

 ## Project Organization

     ├── README.md  <- The top-level README for developers using this project.
     │
-    ├── .gitignore  <- Specifies which files to ignore within the repository.
-    │
     ├── create_README.sh  <- Creates a README for users.
     │